 Soon after Election Day, there was a small social media movement encouraging President Trump to tap Dr. Paul as the next chairman of the Federal Reserve.
 It was always unlikely to happen, and Paul probably would turn the offer down, but this is something that Trump needs to mull over.

 Jeff Deist, Joseph Salerno, Robert Murphy, Walter Block.
 These are names that should at least be in consideration – with a month to go until the announcement, you won’t hear theirs.
 More of the same is not the answer.
 What happened to draining the swamp?

 Want to drain the swamp?
 Better yet, just End the Fed!

 Who do you want to be the next Federal Reserve chair?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com